OchaBanana/ncsc_labs/index.rst

 ++++++

 - Day 1
-  Lab 1: Foundation Lab Remote installation
+    - Lab 1: Foundation Lab Remote installation
-    - a: Connect to and using IPMI
+        a: Connect to and using IPMI
-    - b: Using the crashcart network_configuration command
+        b: Using the crashcart network_configuration command
-    - c: Foundation from a CVM
+        c: Foundation from a CVM
-    - d: 1-Click upgrade of AOS
+        d: 1-Click upgrade of AOS
-    - e: Install Foundation VM on your Laptop (Optional reference Lab)
+        e: Install Foundation VM on your Laptop (Optional reference Lab)
-    - f: Install Prism Central
+        f: Install Prism Central
-    - g: Creating an As Built Guide
+        g: Creating an As Built Guide

 - Day 2
     - Lab 2: Data Protection
-    - a: Networking: Bond Modes in AHV
+        a: Networking: Bond Modes in AHV
-    - b: Networking: Assigning VLANs for Host & CVM (Optional reference Lab)
+        b: Networking: Assigning VLANs for Host & CVM (Optional reference Lab)
-    - c: Snapshot Local and Recover
+        c: Snapshot Local and Recover
-    - d: Self Service Restore SSR
+        d: Self Service Restore SSR
-    - e: Replication to remote site & recover snapshot remotely, Migrate and Activate.
+        e: Replication to remote site & recover snapshot remotely, Migrate and Activate.
 Snapshot to remote site

 - Day 3
     - Lab 3: Data Migrations
-    - a: Manually importing ESXi VMs to AHV (Optional reference Lab)
+        a: Manually importing ESXi VMs to AHV (Optional reference Lab)
-    - b: Using Move VMs to migrate from ESXi to AHV
+        b: Using Move VMs to migrate from ESXi to AHV

 - Day 3
+    - Lab 3: Data Migrations
+        a: Manually importing ESXi VMs to AHV (Optional reference Lab)
+        b: Using Move VMs to migrate from ESXi to AHV

     - Lab 4: Fit Checks Using Fit Check Tools
-      - a: diagnostics.py
+        a: diagnostics.py
-      - b: X-Ray
+        b: X-Ray
-        - c: Collector
+        c: Collector
-        - d: Nutanix Cluster Check (NCC)
+        d: Nutanix Cluster Check (NCC)

 Introductions